ibarsi/life-api-server/README.md

 3. Create your virtualenv by running `virtualenv life-api-server` (this path has been added to `.gitignore`).
 4. Activate virtualenv by running `source life-api-server/bin/activate`.
 5. Install frozen dependencies by running `pip install -r requirements.txt`.
-6. Create `settings.py` from the example file available and modify fields to match your environment.
+6. Modify `settings.py` fields to match your environment.

 You should now be able to run the deploy script via `fab deploy`.
 Follow prompts to deploy code.